 • Marketing the book

-You can self-publish your manuscript without any initial set-up costs through Kindle Direct Publishing (a division of Amazon).
+You can self-publish your manuscript without any initial set-up costs on Kindle Direct Publishing (a division of Amazon).
 You can literally publish for free, if you use their templates and free ISNB.

 Other firms require you to purchase a self-publishing package, which can cost as little as several hundred dollars or run into the thousands, depending on which firm you use and the publishing package you select.